 Continue the washing cycle as normal.

 Hydrogen peroxide and baking soda make for a powerful combination that will effectively rid of that off-putting smell.
-Chemically speaking, hydrogen peroxide (H202) is very similar in composition to water (H20)—the only difference is hydrogen peroxide has an extra molecule of oxygen.
-This extra oxygen molecule makes this solution very powerful, allowing it to remove odours deeply embedded in fabrics.
+Chemically speaking, hydrogen peroxide (H202) is very similar in composition to water (H20)—the only difference is hydrogen peroxide has an extra atom of oxygen.
+This extra oxygen atom makes this solution very powerful, allowing it to remove odours deeply embedded in fabrics.
 Unlike traditional laundry detergents or bleach, hydrogen peroxide is completely non-toxic and doesn’t contain any chlorine, alcohols, acids, or other dangerous chemical additives.
 In fact, it biodegrades completely into just water and oxygen!